 Unfortunately, there are a few ingredients in common tea that can be harmful to your cat.

 The biggest problem with allowing your cat to drink tea is the high level of caffeine it contains.
-Many people don’t realize that caffeine is dangerous to cats and that they are much more sensitive to it than humans.
+Many people don’t realize that caffeine is dangerous1 to cats and that they are much more sensitive to it than humans.
 Only a small amount is required to increase their heart rate and cause them to become hyperactive.
 They can become restless, unable to sit still, and they may vocalize more than usual.
 It can also raise your cat’s blood pressure leading to heart arrhythmia, and they may have tremors or seizures.
 Caffeine can also upset their digestive system causing vomiting and diarrhea.
 Your pet may have a fever become weak, and even collapse into a coma, and the symptoms of a caffeine overdose can last for several hours.

 Because of the serious side effects associated with caffeine, we recommend avoiding tea, coffee, soda, and any other beverages or foods that contain it.

 Unfortunately, caffeine isn’t the only ingredient in our tea that can be harmful to our pets.
 Most of us put sugar in our tea, which can be harmful to your cat’s health.
-Cats are one of the only animals that cannot taste sweets, so there is little reason to add it to their food or drinks.
+Cats are one of the only animals that cannot taste sweets, so there is little reason to add it to their food or drinks2.
 They lack the enzyme to digest sugar properly, and it results in a higher blood sugar level, which can lead to an increased rate of obesity and diabetes.
 In extreme cases, too much sugar can damage the liver.

 Another ingredient that many of us put in our tea that can be harmful to cats is cream and milk.
 Milk and cream contain a lot of fat that can lead to obesity and several other health problems, but it’s not the only reason to avoid giving it your cat.
 Though people have been leaving out saucers of milk for cats forever, cats are lactose intolerant, and drinking it can cause stomach cramps, soft stools, and diarrhea.
 While some cats can ingest milk in small amounts, and cream is better because it contains less lactose, we recommend avoiding it altogether to prevent any issues.